namu-labs-dev/Namu-Design-System/docs/react/use-custom-date-library.en-US.md

 title: Use custom date library
 ---

-By default, Ant Design uses [Day.js](https://day.js.org) to handle time and date.
+By default, Namu Design uses [Day.js](https://day.js.org) to handle time and date.
 Day.js is an immutable date-time library alternative to Moment.js with the same API.

-You might want to use another date library (**Ant design currently supports [moment](http://momentjs.com/), [date-fns](https://date-fns.org), and [luxon](https://moment.github.io/luxon/)**).
+You might want to use another date library (**Namu Design currently supports [moment](http://momentjs.com/), [date-fns](https://date-fns.org), and [luxon](https://moment.github.io/luxon/)**).
 We provide two ways to customize:

 ## Custom component